 Two years after the dearth, Warren Hastings made a progress through Bengal, and he deliberately states the loss to have been 'at least one-third of the inhabitants,' or probably about ten millions of people.
-Nineteen years later, the next Governor-General, Lord Cornwallis, had still to report to the Court of Directors that one-third of the Company's territory in Bengal was 'a jungle inhabited only by wild beasts.'
+Niueteen years later, the next Governor-General, Lord Cornwallis, had still to report to the Court of Directors that one-third of the Company's territory in Bengal was 'a jungle inhabited only by wild beasts.'

-In that terrible summer of 17.70, in which ten millions of peasants perished, only £9000 were distributed to aid the starving population of Bengal.
-A century later, in the much milder Bengal scarcity of 1874, the British Government spent close on four millions sterling, and during the five years ending 1878, it devoted over fourteen millions sterling in feeding its people during famine.
+In that terrible summer of 1770, in which ten millions of peasants perished, only £9000 were distributed to aid the starving population of Bengal.
+A century latera in the much milder Bengal scarcity of 1874, the British Government spent close on four millions sterling, and during the five years ending 1878, it devoted over fourteen millions sterling in feeding its people during famine.
 Here is one great difference between the last century and the present one.
 But it is by no means the most important difference.
 In the last century, neither the Government nor the people thought that it was possible to deal with a great Indian famine.
-Any such efforts were, in the words of the Bengali proverb, merely watering the top of a tree whose roots are cut.
+Any such efforts were, in the words of the Bengali proverb, merely watering the top of a tree whose roots, are cut.
 In the present century, earnest efforts have been made to bring famine within administrative control.
 A vast organization of preventive and remedial agencies is constantly kept in readiness to deal with the periodically recurring dearths.
+Canals, irrigation works of many kinds, railways, roads, steamboats, and every improved form of modern communication, together with State charity in India and the munificent benevolence of the British nation at home,-these are the weapons with which the Indian Government now does battle against famine.